AdaCore/spark2014/lrm/source/packages.rst

-If a subprogram P with a Global aspect is declared in the visible part of a package and P reads or updates any of the hidden state of the package then P must denote in its Global aspect the state abstractions with the correct mode that represent the hidden state referenced by P. If P has a Depends aspect then the state abstractions state names must be denoted as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.
+If a subprogram P with a Global aspect is declared in the visible part of a package and P reads or updates any of the hidden state of the package then P shall denote, in its Global aspect, the state abstractions with the correct mode that represent the hidden state referenced by P. If P has a Depends aspect then the state abstractions shall be denoted as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.

 |SPARK| facilitates the specification of a hierarchy of state abstractions by
-allowing a single state abstraction to contain visible state of private child units and descendants thereof.
-Each state abstraction or visible variable of a private child or descendant thereof has to be designated as being *part of* a state abstraction of a unit which is more visible than itself.
+allowing a single state abstraction to contain visible declarations of package declarations nested immediately within the body of a package, private child units and descendants thereof.
+Each visible state abstraction or variable of a private child or descendant thereof has to be designated as being *part of* a state abstraction of a unit which is more visible than itself.

-The Abstract State aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Abstract_State and the ``aspect_definition`` must follow the grammar of ``abstract_state_list`` given below.
+The Abstract State aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Abstract_State and the ``aspect_definition`` shall follow the grammar of ``abstract_state_list`` given below.

 .. centered:: **Syntax**